apache/pulsar/site2/docs/deploy-kubernetes.md

 You can then access the dashboard in your web browser at [localhost:8080](http://localhost:8080).

 ### Client connections

+> If you deployed the cluster to Minikube, the proxy ports are mapped at the minikube VM:
+>
+> - Http port: 30001
+> - Pulsar binary protocol port: 30002
+>
+> You can use `minikube ip` to find the ip address of the minikube VM, and then use their mapped ports
+> to access corresponding services.
+For example, pulsar webservice url will be at `http://$(minikube ip):30001`.

 Once your Pulsar cluster is running on Kubernetes, you can connect to it using a Pulsar client.
 You can fetch the IP address for the Pulsar proxy running in your Kubernetes cluster using kubectl: